aws/aws-eks-best-practices/content/security/docs/network.md

 If you need to control communication between services that run within the cluster and service the run outside the cluster, consider using a network policy engine like Cilium which allows you to use a DNS name.
 Alternatively, use Calico Enterprise which allows you to map a network policy to an AWS security group.
 If you're implemting a service mesh like Istio, you can use an egress gateway to restrict network egress to specific fully qualified domains or IP addresses.
 Read the 3 part series on [egress traffic control in Istio](https://istio.io/blog/2019/egress-traffic-control-in-istio-part-1/) for further information.

+!!! caution
-> Unless you are running 1 pod per instance or dedicating a set of instances to run a particular application, security groups are considered to be too course grained to control network traffic.
+    Unless you are running 1 pod per instance or dedicating a set of instances to run a particular application, security groups are considered to be too course grained to control network traffic.
 Contemplate using network policies which are Kubernetes-aware instead.

 ## Encryption in transit
 Applications that need to conform to PCI, HIPAA, or other regulations may need to encrypt data while it is in transit.
 Nowadays TLS is the de facto choice for encrypting traffic on the wire.
 TLS, like it's predecessor SSL, provides secure communications over a network using cyptographic protocols.
 TLS uses symmetric encryption where the keys to encrypt the data are generated based on a shared secret that is negotiated at the beginning of the session.
 The following are a few ways that you can encrypt data in a Kubernetes environment.